Jintaku/Jintaku-Cogs/README.md

-# Otazoku-Cogs
+# Jintaku-Cogs
-Cogs made by the Otazoku community
+Cogs made by the Jintaku community

 # Cog list